Toyota Prius Plug-In review

 The CVT automatic gearbox actually helps refinement as long as you don’t accelerate too hard.
 The assistance from the Dual Motor setup means the engine doesn’t have to rev too hard so long as you don’t press the accelerator flat to the floor – if you do things do get a bit noisy as the CVT gearbox holds the revs high for maximum acceleration.

-The system recoups energy when braking too, so you can top the battery up on the move.
-Of course, plug in overnight and you can fully charge the Toyota’s 8.8kWh battery pack in around three hours using a domestic three-pin socket.
-This drops to around two hours with a faster charger that makes the most of the car’s 3.3kW charging capability.
+The system recoups energy when braking, too, so you can top the battery up on the move.
+Of course, plug in overnight and you can fully charge the Toyota’s 8.8kWh battery pack in just under four hours using a domestic three-pin socket.
+This drops to around two-and-a-half hours with a wallbox charger that makes the most of the car’s 3.3kW charging capability.

 For a more detailed look at the Toyota Prius Plug-In, read on for the rest of our in-depth review.